aqua47/Fastapt/README.md

+# Fastapt
-put this script in /usr/local/bin or anywhere you want.
+Put this script in /usr/local/bin or anywhere you want.

+Make sure to make the script executable.